-Normally, you receive between 100 and 200 units of Botox and the average is about 150 units.
+Normally, you receive between 100 and 200 units of Botox, and the average is about 150 units.
 That’s one to two bottles.
 For comparison, an average person uses about 50 units to clear up facial wrinkles.
-So you need more of the medication to get the best results for your headaches.
+So you need more medication to get the best results for your headaches.

 The Botox Injections

 When you visit a specially trained dermatologist in NYC for Botox injections to curb the pain of migraine headaches, you’re made comfortable while your doctor prepares the medicine.
 You don’t need any topical anesthetic because the needle used is tiny, so pain during the procedure is minimal.
 Most people say the injections feel like a pinprick.

 The whole procedure takes just 15 minutes in your dermatologist’s office.
 You receive a total of 31 injections into key muscles all around your head.
 Your doctor focuses on seven areas:

 - At the base of your skull in the back of your head

 Your safety and comfort are of paramount concern during a Botox treatment for migraines.
 Once the injections are complete, you should feel no different and can return to normal activity immediately as long as you avoid strenuous activity for a couple of days.
 You must avoid rubbing the injection spots, however, since that’s how most side effects occur.

 After your first treatment, you may not notice any change in your migraine pain until after two to three weeks.
 After that, you should notice a dramatic decrease in the number and intensity of your migraine headaches.
 You have to repeat this procedure every 12 weeks for best results and to maintain your new pain-free life.